DTPF/wishlist-node/README.md

 ### Contributing
 Contributions to Wishlist Node are welcome and encouraged!
 If you encounter any issues or have ideas for new features, please submit an issue or pull request on the repository.

-### License
-This application is licensed under the MIT License.